amilkyboi/netnate/README.md

 ## Roadmap

-- [x] Create a working Hugo site.
+- [x] Create a working Hugo site
-- [x] Understand content organization and begin creating pages.
+- [x] Understand content organization and begin creating pages
-- [x] Get a workable outline of website structure.
+- [x] Get a workable outline of website structure
-- [x] Update the theme.
+- [x] Update the theme
-- [x] Create first post.
+- [x] Create first post
-- [x] Make working series, categories, and tags pages.
+- [x] Make working series, categories, and tags pages
-- [x] Create an about page.
+- [x] Create an about page
-- [x] Fork a Hugo theme and implement upgrades.
+- [x] Fork a Hugo theme and implement upgrades
-- [ ] Implement a custom color theme.
+- [x] Change to a custom color theme